GoogleChrome/web.dev/src/site/content/en/blog/disallow-synchronous-xhr/index.md

 ---
-title: Disallowing synchronous XMLHTTPRequest() during page dismissal
+title: Disallowing synchronous XMLHttpRequest() during page dismissal
 subhead: Eliminating a bad user experience
 description: |
   It's common for a page or app to have unsubmitted analytics or other data at the time a user closes it.
-Sites use a synchronous call to XMLHTTPRequest() to keep the page or app open until its data is passed to the server.
+Sites use a synchronous call to XMLHttpRequest() to keep the page or app open until its data is passed to the server.
 It hurts the user experience and ignores better ways to save data.
 Chrome 80 implements a recent spec change to address this